-Rising barriers to primary care send many Americans to the emergency departmentAugust 9th, 2011 in Health /
+Rising barriers to primary care send many Americans to the emergency departmentAugust 9, 2011 in Medicine & Health / Health

 A shortage in the number and availability of primary care physicians may continue to mean rising numbers of emergency department visits, despite the expanded health insurance coverage required by the 2010 Patient Protection and Affordable Care Act (ACA).

 The goals of the ACA include improving health insurance coverage, reducing health care costs and expanding access to care for millions of Americans.
 But a study by the University of Colorado School of Medicine published in the Archives of Internal Medicine shows expanded insurance coverage alone may not mean better access to care.